 Caffeine lovers, unite!
 We all love camping, and of course, we all love our coffee.
 However, it’s often perceived to be difficult to have both.
-However, it is in fact possible to have both.
-Just grab your favorite coffee mug, made specially for camping, and get started!
+However, it is, in fact, possible to have both.
+Just grab your favorite coffee mug, made especially for camping, and get started!

-Over 65 percent of Americans happily admit to drinking at least one cup of brew per day, and due to the commercial coffee industry and the popularity of coffee shops on every corner, it is very easy to obtain.
+Over 65 percent of Americans happily admit to drinking at least one cup of brew per day.
+Due to the commercial coffee industry and the popularity of coffee shops on every corner, it is effortless to obtain.
 We’ll take a peek at the history of coffee, as well as give you some valuable tips for brewing a delicious cup when you are out camping with friends and family.

 Before you worry, know that it is possible to have while camping!